select FILEHANDLE

 select

 Returns the currently selected filehandle.
 If FILEHANDLE is supplied, sets the new current default filehandle for output.
-This has two effects: first, a write, print, or say without a filehandle default to this FILEHANDLE.
+This has two effects: first, a write, print, or say without a filehandle will default to this FILEHANDLE.
 Second, references to variables related to output will refer to this output channel.

 For example, to set the top-of-form format for more than one output channel, you might do the following: